How it Works

 Option 1: Designate NPCA as a Beneficiary

-Designating NPCA as a full or partial beneficiary of your life insurance costs you nothing today, and may take as few as 10 minutes of your time to complete.
+Designating NPCA as a full or partial beneficiary of your life insurance costs you nothing today, and may take as little as five minutes of your time to complete.
 This is powerful way to protect the long-term future of America's national parks.

 To designate NPCA, go to your life insurance policy website and look for "Beneficiary Designations."
 You may also call your policy provider to request a physical copy of this form.
 Then, add National Parks Conservation Association as either the primary or contingent beneficiary of your policy.
 Finally, add a percentage amount between 1% and 100%.
 The percentage amount you choose is the percentage of your policy NPCA will receive in the future.

 Choose Primary Beneficiary if you want to support NPCA no matter what.
 Choose Contingent Beneficiary if you want your policy to support NPCA only if your primary beneficiaries (such as your spouse or children) do not survive you.

 If you have questions, please call or email West Honeycutt at (202) 809-2787 or firstname.lastname@example.org.
 We have dedicated staff available to answer your questions and we will respect your privacy.

 Option 2: Donate Your Paid-up Policy to NPCA

 Donating and irrevocably transferring ownership of your life insurance policy to NPCA allows you to make a significant gift in your lifetime that does not impact your current finances.
 Better still, this may provide you with tax benefits during the year you donate your policy.